zarplata/concourse-git-bitbucket-pr-resource/README.md

 from the original resource is ignored.
 * `bitbucket_type`: *Optional*. `cloud` for BitBucket Cloud or `server` for a self-hosted BitBucket Server. `default: server`
 * `dir`: *Optional*. set to name of the resource if resource name is different than repository name
+* `branch`: *Optional*. if given, only pull requests against this branch will be checked

 ### Example